 - Combine mayo and mustard and add salt and pepper to taste.
 Add the dressing to the salad bowl and mix lightly until all the ingredients are well coated.
 Crumble bacon over the top and refrigerate.

-- When ready to serve, give the salad a good toss to help redistribute the dressing.
+- When ready to serve, gently remix the salad to redistribute the dressing.

 Red potatoes - are my favorite type of potato for this salad.
 Use all-purpose or Yukon potatoes if you don’t have red ones .